Evolutionäre Ethik

 Wilson, Edward O. (1975) Soziobiologie: Die neue Synthese, Harvard University Press, Cambridge, Massachusetts.

-Woolcock, Peter G. (1999) “The Case Against Evolutionary Ethics Today,” in: Maienschein, Jane and Ruse, Michael (Hrsg) Biology and the Foundation of Ethics, Cambridge University Press, Cambridge, pp. 276-306.
+Woolcock, Peter G. (1999) “The Case Against Evolutionary Ethics Today," In: Maienschein, Jane and Ruse, Michael (Hrsg) Biology and the Foundation of Ethics, Cambridge University Press, Cambridge, pp. 276-306.

 Informationen zum Autor